ircv3/ircv3-specifications/extensions/labeled-response.md

     name: "James Wheare"
     period: "2016"
     email: "james@irccloud.com"
+  -
+    name: "Ryan Heywood"
+    period: "2019"
+    email: "ryan@hashbang.sh"
 ---

 ## Notes for implementing work-in-progress version

 This is a work-in-progress specification.

 Software implementing this work-in-progress specification MUST NOT use the unprefixed `label` tag or `labeled-response` CAP/batch names.
-Instead, implementations SHOULD use the `draft/label` tag, `draft/labeled-response-0.2` CAP and `draft/labeled-response` batch names to be interoperable with other software implementing a compatible work-in-progress version.
+Instead, implementations SHOULD use the `draft/label` tag, `draft/labeled-response-0.3` CAP and `draft/labeled-response` batch names to be interoperable with other software implementing a compatible work-in-progress version.

 The final version of the specification will use an unprefixed tag name.